mr-phlames/mychi-guides/content/blog/php/tips-and-tricks/index.md

 - Slim: A rest API framework, has a sort of "bring your own" vibe
 - Leaf: That's what I wrote, inspired by Slim and Laravel, it gives you magic you can control.

-*I only mentioned frameworks I actually use to avoid bias*
+*I only mentioned frameworks I actually use to avoid bias.*

 ## Tip 10: (Don't just code!)

 Alright, this one is a bonus tip.
 It applies to not just PHP, but technically almost every language/framework you work with.
 What I mean by don't just code is relatively straightforward.

-Let's say you want to write a method that sort of requests a payment from a user's account, jumping straight into coding out this feature may (or may not) end up getting you confused at some point, where you'd have to stop, scroll back up, scheck something from a file somewhere, or something similar.
+Let's say you want to write a method that sort of requests a payment from a user's account, jumping straight into coding out this feature may (or may not) end up getting you confused at some point, where you'll have to stop, scroll back up, scheck something from a file somewhere, or something similar.

 What am I proposing?
 Here: